ChngBoonChong/ID-Assignment02/README.md

 # ID-Assignment 2 - Front End Development - S10208460

-This project is to make a website that can take information from the user on their spendings on games and have graphs to show the spending trends as well as how much they have saved.
+This project is to make a website that can take information from a weather website/ api and display the current forecast, along with the temperature and date it was retrived.
 # Design Process

-This website is for people looking to see how much they are spending and saving with the games they have bought.
+This website is for people looking for the current weather.

-- As a User, I should be able to enter the details of the game, store it into Local Storage and see graphs of it displayed if need to.
+- As a User, I should be able to clearly see the Forecast, Temperature and Date clearly on the homepage.
+The details should be updated to the latest information.

 # Research

 # Features
 Planned Features:
 - Pages Featuring:
-  - Home Page
+  - Home Page w/ forecast
-  - Spending Input
-  - Spending Display
+  - Credits

 # Technologies Used
 - Visual Studio Code